OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 #### Bypassing the Network Security Configuration

-From Android 7.0 (API level 24) onwards, the network security configuration allows apps to customize their network security settings, by defining which CA certificates the app will be trusting.
+From Android 7.0 (API level 24) onwards, the Network Security Configuration allows apps to customize their network security settings, by defining which CA certificates the app will be trusting.

-In order to implement the network security configuration for an app, you would need to create a new xml resource file with the name `network_security_config.xml`.
-This is explained in detail in the [Android network security configuration training](https://developer.android.com/training/articles/security-config "Android network security configuration training").
+In order to implement the Network Security Configuration for an app, you would need to create a new xml resource file with the name `network_security_config.xml`.
+This is explained in detail in the [Android Network Security Configuration training](https://developer.android.com/training/articles/security-config "Android Network Security Configuration training").

-After the creation, the apps must also include an entry in the manifest file to point to the new network security configuration file.
+After the creation, the apps must also include an entry in the manifest file to point to the new Network Security Configuration file.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>